liberland/docs/blockchain/how-to-bridge-ethereum-tron.md

 - An Ethereum wallet with LLDs and ETH like Metamask
 - BTTC wallet with BTT like metamask
   - You can get BTT on ETHereum and bridge it to BTTC later.
-10 USD worth of BTT should be plenty for gas fees and can be bought dirrectly within the metamask wallet
+10 USD worth of BTT should be plenty for gas fees and can be bought directly within the metamask wallet
 - TRON wallet (e.g. [TRONLink](https://www.tronlink.org/)) with TRON tokens for fees

 Once you have all of the above, visit [Bittorrent bridge](https://app.bt.io/bridge) and select Ethereum -> BTTC and select BTT token